quarkhopper/The-Reactor/docs/reactor_operation.md

 The base reactivity of the reactor core is fundamentally determined by its geometry - specifically, the distances between fuel rods.
 This is a critical principle that affects both the simulation and the real-world behavior of nuclear reactors:

 1. **Physical Reality**:
-   - When a fuel rod is withdrawn, it is physically removed from the reactor
-   - The distances between remaining rods change
+   - Fuel rods remain in place during normal operation and SCRAM
-   - The overall neutron flux pattern changes
+   - Control rods modify neutron flux by insertion/withdrawal
-   - The core's geometry is fundamentally altered
+   - The coolant system affects temperature but not reactivity directly

 2. **Simulation Implications**:
-   - Base reactivity MUST be recalculated when rod states change
+   - Base reactivity depends on engaged fuel rod configuration
-   - This is not just a UI concern - it's a fundamental change to the reactor's geometry
-   - The control rods then suppress this base reactivity based on their positions
+   - Control rods suppress this base reactivity based on their positions
-   - The base reactivity itself is determined by which rods are present in the core
+   - Coolant system provides active temperature management

 3. **Implementation Requirements**:
-   - The `precalculateBaseReactivities` function must consider only engaged rods
+   - The `precalculateBaseReactivities` function considers engaged rods
-   - Base reactivity must be recalculated whenever a rod's state changes
-   - Control rod interference calculations work on top of this base reactivity
+   - Control rod interference calculations work on top of base reactivity
-   - Temperature calculations use the resulting reactivity
+   - Temperature calculations include both heat generation and cooling effects

 ## Interface Guidelines